-Leica CL versus Leica T
+Leica CL vs T Typ 701

-The Leica CL (Typ 7323) and the Leica T (Typ 701) are two digital cameras that were officially introduced, respectively, in November 2017 and April 2014.
+The Leica CL (Typ 7323) and the Leica T (Typ 701) are two digital cameras that were revealed to the public, respectively, in November 2017 and April 2014.
 Both the CL and the T Typ 701 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-The CL has a resolution of 24.1 megapixel, whereas the T Typ 701 provides 16.2 MP.
+The CL has a resolution of 24.1 megapixels, whereas the T Typ 701 provides 16.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica T is notably smaller (10 percent) than the Leica CL.
 Moreover, the T Typ 701 is markedly lighter (5 percent) than the CL.
 In this context, it is worth noting that neither the CL nor the T Typ 701 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
-Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.
+Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
 Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
 On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Both cameras under consideration feature an APS-C sensor and have a format factor (sometimes also referred to as "crop factor") of 1.5.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.